 So Best Buy is planning to close 50 big-box stores, downsize others, and try to focus its efforts on selling cell phones, tablets, and e-readers.

 I wrote yesterday about how I needed a motherboard to try to solve my ongoing webserver issue.
 I don’t live or work anywhere near Micro Center.
-The computer store near my house closed, and I don’t like the one near my workplace anymore since they jerked my friend around. […]
+The computer store near my house closed, and I don’t like the one near my workplace anymore since they jerked my friend around.
+Frequently I order computer equipment online, but Micro Center’s pricing is really good right now, so I asked my wife if she would mind trying a pickup order.

-I should not have said yesterday it would take 38 minutes or less to turn my Nook Color into a Cyanogenmod-powered tablet.
-Big mistake.
 I have it running now, more or less.
 It’s nice.
 Sluggish at times, but once it’s set up it seems to do better.
 Time can make it better.
 Getting started is the big thing.
 Baby steps.
 Baby steps.

 I received my Nook Color this week.
 I haven’t hacked it yet–I only just got an SDHC card for that, which is a story in itself–but to my pleasant surprise, I’m not certain everyone would need to.
 Yes, it’s marketed as an e-reader, but what I took out of the box is a viable entry-level tablet.
 It certainly wants you to read books on it, but aside from the e-reader, it also has a music player and a web browser.
 Out of the box, it does the basic things people buy tablets for.

 I broke down today.
 I’m going to join the tablet game.
 Barnes & Noble was selling refurbished Nook Color e-readers for $119, so I bought one, intending to load Cyanogenmod on it and turn it into an Android 2.3 tablet.